Justy6674/Water4Weightloss-by-Downscale/README.md

 NEXT_PUBLIC_RECAPTCHA_SITE_KEY= # From your Google Cloud Console -> reCAPTCHA

 # --- Other Services (Server-Side Secrets) ---
+# These are for server-side functions and MUST NOT be prefixed with NEXT_PUBLIC_
 GOOGLE_AI_API_KEY=
 TWILIO_ACCOUNT_SID=
 TWILIO_AUTH_TOKEN=
 TWILIO_PHONE_NUMBER=

+# --- Firebase Admin SDK (for Local Development ONLY) ---
+# The following three variables are required to run server-side logic (like sending push notifications) on your local machine.
+# When deployed to App Hosting, the application uses secure Application Default Credentials instead.
+# You can find these values in the `service-account.json` file you downloaded from Firebase.

+FIREBASE_PROJECT_ID=your-project-id-from-the-json-file
+FIREBASE_CLIENT_EMAIL=your-client-email-from-the-json-file

+# For the private key, copy the entire value from the JSON file, including the -----BEGIN... and -----END... parts.
+# The `\n` characters are important and must be preserved.
+FIREBASE_PRIVATE_KEY="-----BEGIN PRIVATE KEY-----\nYOUR_KEY_CONTENT_HERE_WITH_LOTS_OF_NEWLINES\n-----END PRIVATE KEY-----\n"

 ```